 We register our journals and books with as many suitable indexers as possible and can provide advice to editors on how to improve the chances of application to high impact index services.
 All of our article metadata are openly available for harvesting by indexing services via OAI-PMH and the journals are registered with Open Archives for discovery.
 The journal articles are currently indexed in various discovery databases such as Google Scholar and EBSCOhost, but also subject-specific databases.
 Eligible journals are also indexed in the Directory of Open Access Journals (DOAJ).

-Stockholm University Press is a member of the Association of European University Presses (AEUP), and the Open Access Scholarly Publishers Association (OASPA).
+Stockholm University Press is a member of the Association of European University Presses (AEUP), the Open Access Scholarly Publishers Association (OASPA) and the OPERAS network.
 The Stockholm University Library is also a contributor to Directory of Open Access Journals (DOAJ), the Directory of Open Access Books (DOAB) and the OAPEN Library.
-The Library is also a supporter of the Open Library of Humanities (OLH), and Knowledge Unlatched to further encourage international collaboration for publication of humanities papers.
+The Library is also a supporter of the Open Library of Humanities (OLH), to further encourage international collaboration for open scholarly communication in the humanities.

 As members of CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) our content is regularly archived with many of the world's leading research libraries.
 The CLOCKSS archive ensures that all Stockholm University Press content will always be made available as open access.